ofarrelle/f1-v1sualized/README.md

 # F1 V1sualized
-A Twitter Bot posting visualizations for Formula 1 data

 If you're an F1 fan, interested in data visualiztion, or both, go follow the bot at https://twitter.com/F1_databot